My Friend Pinto: Plot

 Michael Pinto is a well-intentioned simpleton born and brought up in a small Goan village.
 His world revolves around his doting mother and his passion for music.
 After his mother's sudden death, he decides to become a priest to fulfill her last wish.
 Before attending school, he plans to visit his childhood friend Sameer in Mumbai.
 At a train station, Michael unknowingly disrupts a meeting between Maggie, an aspiring dancer who instantly attracts his attention, and a crook who intends to sell her to a pimp in Delhi.
 Michael is left alone at Sameer and his wife Suhani's apartment when they leave for a party.

-Michael accidentally locks himself out in the apartment's balcony.
-He escapes through a nearby drainage pipe, but ends up in a music shop, where he encounters a local don, who is impressed by Michael's musical talent.
+Michael accidentally locks himself out on the apartment's balcony.
+He escapes through a nearby drainage pipe but ends up in a music shop, where he encounters a local don, who is impressed by Michael's musical talent.
 The don heads a disorganised criminal organisation, which is responsible for a recent kidnapping.
-His assistant Mac plans to assassinate him to take over his position, and blackmails two of the don's most loyal henchmen: Ajay and Vijay, into doing the job.
+His assistant Mac plans to assassinate him to take over his position and blackmails two of the don's most loyal henchmen, Ajay and Vijay, into doing the job.

 While stuck in traffic, Sameer and Suhani contemplate their relationship problems, which are mainly triggered by Suhani's workaholic nature and close relationship with her boss, Venky.
 Michael, meanwhile, continues to wander the streets of Mumbai: over the course of the night, he rescues a stray dog and helps a gambler win money to pay off his debts, only to have his wallet stolen soon after.
-He later spots Maggie on the top of a building, presumably attempting a suicide, and comes to her rescue.
+He later spots Maggie on the top of a building, presumably attempting suicide, and comes to her rescue.
 He finds out that she was supposed to leave for Delhi with an agent who had promised to help her become a dancer (unaware of the man's true intentions).
-Michael, who is enamoured with Maggie's personality and charm tries to cheer her up and the two dance together in the rain.
+Michael, who is enamoured with Maggie's personality, finds out that she was supposed to leave for Delhi with an agent who had promised to help her become a dancer (unaware of the man's true intentions).
+He tries to cheer her up, and the two dance together in the rain.
 She tells him that she ran away from her house because her mother, despite being a dancer herself, was against her taking up the profession.
 In return, he tells her about his only dream, which is to be a good son.
 Maggie gives Michael her phone number before leaving.